perara/wg-manager/README.md

 | LOG_LEVEL        | Logging level of gunicorn/python                                         | info        |
 | ADMIN_USERNAME   | Default admin username on database creation                              | admin       |
 | ADMIN_PASSWORD   | Default admin password on database creation                              | admin       |

-# Usage
-When docker container is started, go to http://localhost:80

-### Importing existing configuration
-1. Click the Import configuration button in the right pane
-2. Select all relevant server and client files.
-There is a few cases here:
-    1. If you only provide a server configuration.
-Everything will load fine, but you cannot export peer.configurations
-    2. If you provide both client and server configurations.
-Everything should work ok
-    3. Client should have [Interface] and [Peer] defined.
-Currently only supporting clients with 1 peer section.

-# Reverse Proxy
-Use jwilder/nginx-proxy or similar.

 # Showcase
 ![Illustration](docs/images/0.png)